Songtov Utility

 Conclusion

 JSON is simple in theory but easy to get wrong in practice.
 Understanding its strict syntax rules — double quotes, no trailing commas, no comments — will save you hours of debugging.
-When in doubt, run your JSON through a formatter and validator to catch errors instantly.
+More importantly, formatting helps you see data shape, naming, nullability, and nesting problems that syntax validation alone cannot explain.

 Try it yourself